 Including stabilization of shoreline and nearshore sediments.
-Broken into 2 subsections (a)-(b), see pages 55-56 of the Stage 2 Report has implemented an extensive ground and surface water monitoring program as part of the Environmental Compliance Approval for the landfill.
-Analysis is performed on a quarterly basis and reported annually to the MOECC.
+Broken into 2 subsections (a)-(b) of the Stage 2 Report (see Appendix C)

-BUIs Addressed: Degradation of Fish and Wildlife Populations, Fish Tumours and other Deformities
+BUIS Addressed: Degradation of Fish and Wildlife Populations, Fish Tumours and other Deformities

-- (a) This three-party Environmental Management Agreement (2001-2005) is complete. - Related to Action NPS-2: Starting in 2010, Essar
+• (a) This three-party Environmental Management Agreement (2001-2005) is complete.